evermeer/EVCloudKitDao/README.md

 ## Todo's'
 - The object can not have nullable types because of a reflection problem (wait for Shift improvement or figure out a hack/workaround).
 - Completing the AppMessage demo
-- Lots of testing

-## External components
+## External components for the demo
 The AppMessage demo us using the folowing components which can be installed using CocoaPods.
 See instructions below.
 - [ResideMenu](https://github.com/romaonthego/RESideMenu) - iOS 7/8 style side menu with parallax effect.
 - [JSQMessagesViewController](https://github.com/jessesquires/JSQMessagesViewController) - An elegant messages UI library